 EXPRESSIVE ARTS FOCUSING

-Felt Arts: Home of Expressive Arts Focusing ExAF
+Felt Arts are the foundation of the Expressive Arts Focusing ExAF approach

-Felt Arts are no method but come from the living body and the body's forwarding of the creative life force.
-Any art activity (receptive or active experiencing of the arts) induces a More of something that is generating new life when it is forming from the body sense
+The body's forwarding is a fundamental force of nature, as is creative expression.
+Any art activity (be it receptive or active engagement with the arts) induces a more of something that generates new life, especially when it is formed from the body sense

 The Language of Felt Arts

-Arts speak a language that cannot be looked up in a dictionary (as Eugene Gendlin would have said it).
+Art speaks for itself.
+Art holds a language that cannot be looked up in a dictionary (as Eugene Gendlin would have said it)

-Arts and arts engagement of any kind (therapeutic or non therapeutic) is Felt Arts when the body is taking the lead in artistic expression
+Art and arts engagement (therapeutic or non therapeutic) are Felt Arts when the body takes the lead in artistic expression, processing and meaning making

-Trust in the creative forth of the inner artist is another ingredient.
-The inner artist can mobilize sufficient energy to start engaging in Felt Arts activities over and over again even with blockadges are standing in the way
+Trust in the innate human potential for creativity is another ingredient of Felt Arts.
+The Inner Artist can mobilize enough energy to engage in Felt Arts activities over and over again, even when blockages (psychological or artistic) stand in the way

-Consistent artistic efforts are leading to a More of aesthetic understanding, and to a More of self-understanding.
-This given, artistic activities enhance a new sense of Self when coming from experiential Felt Arts language
+Artistic efforts (no matter how small and unskilled) manifest artistic language authorship.
+Consistent artistic practice leads to a more of aesthetic understanding, and to a more of self-understanding.
+This given, artistic activity can promote a new sense of self when it comes from experiential Felt Arts language

 How The Founder of Focusing Prof. Eugene Gendlin Would Have Said It